okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 The new data retention policy starts:

 * June 7, 2017 for existing preview orgs
-* July 17, 2017 for existing production org
+* July 17, 2017 for existing production orgs

 Preview and production orgs created on or after July 17, 2017, will retain log data for three months.